 Reds love to accept challenges, create action and achieve results.
 They are driven to overcome opposition in order to accomplish goals.
 They are quick to seize opportunities that allow them to assume control of their environment.
 If they know that there are rewards and recognition available for those who produce the best results, they will be among the top performers.
 In pursuing their goals, Reds sometimes regard the opinions of others as obstacles rather than helpful suggestions.
 They possess a remarkable ability to thrive in difficult and demanding environments.

 REDS LOVE:

 - Having authority

 - Lots of action

 - Being the best

 - Challenge

 - Making decisions

 - Deadlines

 - Goals

-- Public recognition
+- Public recognition Responsibility

-- Responsibility

 - Competition

-- Independence

-- Important tasks

-- Negotiating

-- Winning
+- Negotiating Winning

-- Practicality

-- Power and control

-- Productivity

-- Speed